solisaegis/SolisAegis/post-v17-independent-publications/two-foundations-for-human-autonomy/FINAL_v1_0/readme.md

 ---

+## Integrity and Reception Boundary

+The canonical Final v1.0 SHA-256 remains:

+`a1963f10de1170f7ed915393599b4f2236405205910d8d01f4eef797549d188f`

+A matching hash can establish byte-level identity with the locked reference file.

+It cannot establish that a reader:

+- understood the work;
+- agreed with its assumptions;
+- accepted its conclusions;
+- adopted its framework;
+- implemented its recommendations;
+- preserved human autonomy;
+- behaved safely;
+- or changed future behavior because the work existed.

+**Preservation is transmission infrastructure.
+It is not proof of reception.**

+---

 ## License / Use Boundary

 Use and redistribution should preserve the document's stated claim boundaries, provenance, version identity, and integrity references.

-Nothing in this repository constitutes operational authority, governance authority, deployment approval, or a guarantee of AI behavior.
+Nothing in this repository constitutes operational authority, governance authority, deployment approval, certification, or a guarantee of AI behavior.

+Future derivatives should clearly distinguish themselves from this locked Final v1.0 release.